Why Doth The Sun Reorient Take – Hymn Lyric

 Mark you the dim-lit cave, the Maid, The humble nurse, the cradle laid, The helpless infancy forlorn: Yet thus the Gentiles’ King was born!

-Ah sinner, thou one day see This Child in dreadful majesty, See Him in glorious clouds descend, While thou thy guilty heart shalt rend.
+Ah sinner, thou shalt one day see This Child in dreadful majesty, See Him in glorious clouds descend, While thou thy guilty heart shalt rend.

 Then throned on high, the Judge of all Shall mortals to their reckoning call: To these shall grant the prize of light, To those Gehenna’s gloomy night.